-Uncertainties in climate change projections are broadly of three types, (a) natural climate variability, (b) uncertainties in the responses to climate forcing factors, such as changes in atmospheric levels of greenhouse gases and sulfate aerosols, and (c) uncertainties in future emissions of greenhouse gases and other factors that could influence climate.
-The first two types of uncertainty are typically assessed in "detection and attribution" studies, which calibrate climate models based on their fit to existing observational data and which attempt to decompose observed changes into components associated with greenhouse gases, aerosols, solar fluctuations, and other known influences on the earth's climate.
-A recent review paper by IDAG (2005) summarized research over the past few years on these topics.
+Uncertainties in climate change projections are broadly of three types (Meehl et al. (2007)), (a) natural climate variability, (b) uncertainties in the responses to climate forcing factors, such as changes in atmospheric levels of greenhouse gases and sulfate aerosols, and (c) uncertainties in future emissions of greenhouse gases and other factors that could influence climate.
+The first two types of uncertainty are typically assessed in "detection and attribution" studies, which calibrate climate models based on their fit to existing observational data and which attempt to decompose observed changes into components associated with greenhouse gases, aerosols, solar fluctuations, and other known influences on the earth's climate, as well as internal variability, which is the inherently stochastic component of the climate system.
+The review paper by IDAG (2005) summarized research over several years on these topics.
+Further discussion is contained in chapter 9-11 of the 2007 IPCC report (Hegerl et al. (2007), Meehl et al. (2007), Christensen et al. (2007)).
 As an example of a specific paper using this approach, Allen et al. (2000) used several climate models to estimate mean climate changes up to 2046, with confidence intervals that take into account both natural variability and the uncertainty in the regression coefficients.
 Their results showed reasonable agreement across models, but they did not attempt to combine the results of different models.
 See also Levine and Berliner (1999), Berliner et al. (2000), for a more rigorous statistical discussion of detection and attribution approaches.

 Uncertainties in emissions were assessed by SRES (Nakićenović et al. (2000)), who developed numerous scenarios representing different assumptions about population growth and economic and technological developments.
-However, the SRES authors declined to assess probabilities associated with the different scenarios, arguing that it would be impossible for all the participants to agree.
+However, the SRES authors declined to assess probabilities associated with the different scenarios.
 Subsequent commentators such as Schneider (2001) and Webster (2003) have argued that a probabilistic assessment by experts, even if imperfect and controversial, would be invaluable in generating informed assessments of climate impacts.
+A full discussion and assessment of this controversy is in Parson et al. (2007).
 On the other hand, Stott and Kettleborough (2002) applied the same method as Allen et al. (2000) to four SRES scenarios up to 2050, and after taking uncertainties of the individual projections into account, found little discrepancy among the projections associated with different scenarios.
-They argued that this was because of the time lag between changes in emissions and changes in climate, and one could expect greater discrepancies among scenarios after 2050.
+They argued that this was because of the smaller divergence among emission scenarios in the first half of the century, and the time lag between changes in emissions and changes in climate, and one could expect greater discrepancies among scenarios after 2050.

 Wigley and Raper (2001) derived probabilistic projections of future climate change by running a simplified climate model under different combinations of model parameters (including climate sensitivity) and emissions scenarios.
 They used subjectively determined prior distributions for the physical parameters needed to run the GCM, and (controversially) assumed that all SRES scenarios were equally likely.
 Their approach was Bayesian in the sense of using subjectively determined probabilities, but not in the more formal sense of calculating posterior distributions based on observational data.
 Other authors including Forest and co-authors (2000, 2001, 2002) and Webster et al. (2003) have taken an approach closer to formal Bayesian methods, combining detection and attribution methods with a subjectively-determined prior on model parameters to derive a posterior distribution for future climate changes.
 Forest et al. (2002) implicitly criticized the use of subjective-judgment priors by Wigley and Raper (2001), highlighting the need for "an objective means of quantifying uncertainty in the long-term response".
+More recent material is summarized in Meehl et al. (2007), Christensen et al. (2007) and Tebaldi and Knutti (2007).